Mitsubishi Heavy Industries to enter European luxury ferry market following restructuring | The Japan Times

-Its subsidiary, Mitsubishi Shipbuilding Co., will expand production facilities at two shipyards in Shimonoseki and Nagasaki to prepare for orders from Europe, President Koji Okura said in an interview on Monday.
+Its subsidiary, Mitsubishi Shipbuilding Co., will expand production facilities at two shipyards, in Shimonoseki, Yamaguchi Prefecture, and Nagasaki, to prepare for orders from Europe, President Koji Okura said in an interview Monday.

 “We are looking at the European market.
 We must win there on the price and performance (of our upscale ferries),” Okura said.